Aligning Distributionally Robust Optimization with Practical Deep Learning Needs: Experiments

 \subsection{Tabular Deep Learning}

-We choose Tabular DL for \texttt{ALSO} evaluation as tabular data is not only central to many real-world, industrial problems but is also characterized by complex and challenging data heterogeneity: heavy-tailed, non-symmetric target, extreme distributional shift, class imbalance, e.t.c. (see Table \ref{table:tabdl-datasets-properties} for details).
+We evaluate the training procedure over $14$ tabular datasets from \citep{gorishniy2024tabr, rubachev2024tabred} and $15$ runs on them.
+Notably, the selected datasets possess characteristics particularly relevant for DRO methods: significant distribution shift between train-test splits, class imbalance, or heavy-tailed target distributions in regression tasks.
 As a model, we choose MLP-PLR \citep{gorishniy2022embeddings} as it is a strong baseline in the tabular DL field.
-We evaluate the training procedure over $14$ datasets from \citep{gorishniy2024tabr, rubachev2024tabred} and $15$ runs on them.
-Notably, the selected datasets possess characteristics particularly relevant for DRO methods: significant distribution shift between train-test splits, class imbalance, or heavy-tailed target distributions in regression tasks.
 Detailed dataset characteristics, hyperparameter tuning procedures, and training specifications can be found in Appendix \ref{appendix:tabdl}.
-The results of the algorithms comparison are presented in Table \ref{table:tabdl-mlp-plr}. \texttt{ALSO} demonstrates the best performance on the most datasets and can be considered as alternative to both conventional DL optimizers and specialized DRO methods.
+The results of the algorithms comparison are presented in Table \ref{table:tabdl-mlp-plr}. \texttt{ALSO} demonstrates the best performance on the most datasets and can be considered as an alternative to both conventional DL methods and specialized DRO methods.